Laran

 In Etruscan mythology and religion, Laran (or Larun) is the god of war.
 In art, he was portrayed as a naked youth wearing a helmet, a cuirass and carrying a spear, shield, or lance.
 Laran also appears to be an underworld god.
 Among his attributes is his responsibility to maintain peace.
 According to some scholars, he also seems to have been the guardian of boundaries as shown by the boundary cippi found in Bettona with the inscriptions tular Larna and tular larns.
 Along with eight other Etruscan gods, he can wield lightning.
 Due to the Tabula Capuana we know that the Laran festival was celebrated on the Ides of May.
 Laran is the Etruscan equivalent of the Greek Ares and the Roman Mars.
 Like many other Etruscan gods, his name is gender neutral.

 Previous scholarship thought that Marís, a mysterious figure(s) was the Etruscan god of war due to the similarity of the name to the Roman war god Mars.
 However, that has been disproven and Laran has been identified as the Etruscan god of war.

 Laran was also shown in the company of another Etruscan god, Lurs.
 The two names were associated with each other since the archaic period.

 Worship

 Evidence shows that Etruscan deities could be prepared meals by priests for the gods in utilitarian ware.
 An inscription found implies that meals were prepared in his honour.

 Inscriptions have been found showing evidence of cult worship of Laran.
-One description states that the person offering the vase belonged is that of Lurs, who of which is of Laran.

 Due to the Tabula Capuana we know that the festival of Laran was celebrated on the Ides of May.
 The Tabula Capuana also contains a variant in spelling of Laran’s name: Larun.